supervisely-ecosystem/how-to-create-app/chapter-02-modal-window/part-05-modal-window/README.md

 We use HTML to create the UI.

-`Note:` you can preview your HTML in [our Application Designer](https://app.supervise.ly/apps/designer)
+📝 you can preview your HTML in [our Application Designer](https://app.supervise.ly/apps/designer)

 Here's our modal window: